Exporting to Algeria

 Diversification

-The UK is well placed to work with Algeria to help the country fulfil its ambitions of economic diversification, attracting investment and strengthening the competitiveness of its enterprises.
+The UK is well placed to help Algeria fulfil its ambitions of economic diversification, attracting investment and strengthening the competitiveness of its enterprises.
 This is creating opportunities for UK companies across a range of industries.

 Currency